 h) excessive noise or noise that unreasonably or negatively impacts on any resident and/or in an MRS accommodation complex (hall, flats, houses, communal and surrounding areas) irrespective of the time of day or night;

 i) intentional, reckless or negligent damage to Monash University and/or MRS property and/or the property belonging to another resident and/or belonging to a visitor/guest of another resident or any other person;

 j) allowing unauthorised and/or unaccompanied visitors/guests access to MRS property;

 k) cooking in a bedroom and/or in an area that is not an approved kitchen;

-l) smoking and / or vaping (or evidence of) non-nicotine based products in areas other than areas (if any) if designated for smoking (Note; the use and possession of vaping products containing nicotine is banned in Victoria);
+l) smoking and / or vaping (or evidence of) of both nicotine and non-nicotine based products in areas other than areas (if any) if designated for smoking (Note; the use and possession of vaping products containing nicotine is banned in Victoria);

 m) unauthorised use of and/or interfering with firefighting equipment, including smoke and thermal detectors;